Section 7 of 7

 Open General Export Licences (OGELs) are pre-approved licences that allow the export of specific categories of goods to a range of listed destinations, without requiring a separate application for each shipment.
 If your goods and destination are covered by an OGEL, you simply register to use it rather than applying for individual permission.

 Standard Individual Export Licences (SIELs) are required where an OGEL does not cover the situation.
 A SIEL permits the export of a specified quantity of goods to a named importer in a specific country.
-Applications are made through the SPIRE system (currently being replaced by LITE) and are assessed by the Export Control Joint Unit (ECJU).
+Applications are assessed by the Export Control Joint Unit (ECJU).

 Open Individual Export Licences (OIELs) cover multiple shipments to multiple destinations and are typically used by businesses that export controlled goods regularly.

 The ECJU is the right point of contact if you are uncertain whether a licence is required or which licence applies.
-They issue licences and can provide guidance on specific situations — and seeking their advice is far preferable to proceeding without it.
+Seeking their advice is far preferable to proceeding without it.

 Keeping records — the importance of evidence